CSPS-EFPC-IT/moodle-single-node-azure/README.md

 - Recovery Vault
 - Bastion and its Public IP

-And configures the following application stack on the virtual machine using the latest available patches:
+And installs the following software (up to their latest available patch level for the linux distro) on the virtual machine:
 - Ubuntu 18.04
 - Postgres client 10
 - Unzip 6.00